-THERE ARE MANY GOOD REASONS TO BUY LOCALLY GROWN FOOD
+THERE ARE MANY GOOD REASONS TO BUY LOCALLY GROWN FOOD YOU'LL GET EXCEPTIONAL TASTE AND FRESHNESS.

 Local Southern food is fresher and tastes better than food shipped long distances from other states or countries.
 Local Southern farmers can offer produce varieties bred for taste and freshness rather than for shipping and long shelf life.